-Marriott is launching a new loyalty program in August
+Marriott to launch a new loyalty program

 The editorial content below is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 However, we do receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy